 Keith graduated magna cum laude with a B.S. degree in Economics from the Wharton School of Business at the University of Pennsylvania and holds an MBA in Finance with honors from the J.L.
 Kellogg Graduate School of Management at Northwestern University.
 He is 99% of the way towards achieving his goal of playing the Top 100 golf courses in the United States.

 Stephan Ahern joined KB Partners in 2018 as part of the investment team.
+He currently serves as a board member for KB Partners’ portfolio companies StreamLayer, XY Gaming and Workforce Athletics and as a board observer for Hammerhead.

 Prior to joining KB Partners, Steve was an Investment Banking Senior Associate with Citigroup in Chicago where he worked on debt and equity ﬁnancings, together with mergers and acquisitions across multiple verticals including automotive, industrial, heavy equipment, packaging and metals & mining.
 Before Citigroup, Steve was a Content Acquisition Specialist and Financial Analyst at DISH Network.
 Early in his career, he was a design engineer at Teledyne Storm Products and interned at Monroe Capital.

 Steve received a B.S. in Biomedical Engineering from the University of Southern California's Viterbi School of Engineering and an MBA from the University of Michigan's Ross School of Business, where he graduated with High Distinction.
-Steve is an avid sports fan, cyclist, snow and water skier, and golfer, having played 150 courses in the US, Europe and Asia.
+Steve is an avid sports fan, cyclist, snow and water skier, and golfer, having played over 150 courses in the US, Europe and Asia.

 Lance Dietz joined KB Partners in 2018 as part of the investment team.
+He currently serves as a board member for KB Partners’ portfolio company Asensei and as a board observer for ANGLR and XY Gaming.

 Prior to joining KB Partners, Lance was an investment banker with J.P.
 Morgan where he managed M&A and capital raising transactions for companies in the building products, packaging and distribution sectors.
 Previously, he served for five years as an Engineer Officer in the U.S. Army with assignments in Germany, Afghanistan and the U.S.